- Need: To prevent new cases of HIV in rural Iowa.

 Evidence-levelPromising (About evidence-level criteria)

-TelePrEP is a public health-partnered, virtual pharmacist model for PrEP delivery in rural Iowa.
-TelePrEP partners include the Iowa Department of Public Health and University of Iowa Health Care.
-The TelePrEP pilot is funded by the Iowa Department of Public Health through a CDC Demonstration Project award.
+TelePrEP is a public health-partnered, virtual pharmacist model for PrEP delivery in rural and urban Iowa.
+TelePrEP partners include the Iowa Department of Health and Human Services and University of Iowa Health Care.
+From 2018 to 2021, Iowa TelePrEP was funded by the Iowa Department of Public Health through a CDC Demonstration Project award.
+Upon the expiration of this award, the program transitioned to an internal sustainability model.

 Project coordinators reach out to vulnerable populations, including people with sexually transmitted infections, sexual partners of people living with HIV, and people who inject drugs.